Remod-org/OxideDisableSandbox/README.md

 # OxideDisableSandbox

 Disable oxide's sandbox using Harmony.
+This will only work if loaded at server startup.